IBM/AutoXAI4Omics/MANUAL.md

 * `explanations_data`: ???

 ### Plotting config parameters
  * `plot_method`: A list of the plots to create (as defined in the `define_plots()` function in `plotting.py`).
 If this list is empty or `null`, no plots are made.
 The `plotting.py` script can be run separately if the models have been saved, decoupling model and graph creation but still using the same config file.
+Currently possible options are listed below:
+    -   "conf_matrix": Confidence matric
+    -    "boxplot_scorer": Boxplots of ....
+    -    "barplot_scorer": Barplots of ...
+    -    "shap_plots": SHAP explainability plots
+    -    "permut_imp_alldata": Permutation importance plots

 ## Extending the Framework
 This section will briefly outline the steps needed to extend the framework.
 This is mainly aimed at pointing the user towards the relevant dictionaries when a new model or plot is to be added.